-The City of Gwinner has a four-cell waste stabilization pond system which services the city of Gwinner.
-The total population served is currently estimated to be 765 people.
-The City of Gwinner also services one categorical industrial user (CIU) which contributes approximately two-thirds of the daily flow of influent into the system.
-This CIU facility, Bobcat Company - Gwinner Manufacturing, has pretreatment permit number NDP000015.
-The CIU is a metal finisher subject to 40 CFR 433, and is presently regulated by the North Dakota Department of Environmental Quality (department).
+The City of Gwinner (facility) has a four-cell waste stabilization pond system which services the city.
+The facility's total population served is currently estimated to be 765 people.
+The facility also services one categorical industrial user (CIU) which contributes approximately two-thirds of the daily flow of influent into the system.
+The CIU facility, Bobcat Company - Gwinner Manufacturing, is a metal finisher subject to Title 40, Part 433 of the Code of Federal Regulations (40 CFR 433) and is presently regulated by the North Dakota Department of Environmental Quality (department).
+The CIU is permitted under the department's NDPDES Pretreatment Program; the CIU's pretreatment permit number is NDP000015.